foliea/grounds-exec-deprecated/docs/CONTRIBUTING.md

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.

-If you hacking on go code, always run `gofmt -s -w file.go` on each changed file before committing your changes.
+If you are hacking on `Grounds` go packages, always run `gofmt -s -w file.go` on each changed file before committing your changes.
 Most editors have plug-ins that do this automatically.

 Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.